The Man Who Came to Be Dinner: Production

-The episode was originally scheduled to air on May 19, 2013 as the finale of season 24, but was replaced by "Dangers on a Train".
+The episode was originally scheduled to air on May 19, 2013 as the season finale of The Simpsons season 24, but was replaced by "Dangers on a Train".
 As a result, the production code is older compared to the rest of season 26.

 Just prior to the broadcast of the episode, Al Jean and David Mirkin wrote on Twitter that the episode (which had been produced in 2012 and was originally set to air on May 19, 2013) had been held back because it was being "seriously considered" for adaptation into a sequel film of The Simpsons Movie, as the episode was "very cinematic;" they cited a similar sequence of events that occurred earlier in the show's run with the episode "Kamp Krusty."
-Jean also stated that he was sure reasons the episode both could and would not work as a film would occur to those that viewed the episode and later expanded that there was the fear of the potential film being considered "not canonical" with the TV series and the potential backlash of overcoming it by using a "memory wipe."
+Jean also stated that he was sure reasons the episode both could and would not work as a film would occur to those that viewed the episode and later expanded that there was the fear of the potential film being considered "not canonical" with the TV series and the potential backlash of overcoming it by using a "memory wipe".

 Reception

-The episode received an audience of 10.62 million and a 4.7/13 rating/share in the 18-49 demographic, making it the most watched show on Fox that night and the show's highest rating since the twenty-fifth season episode "Steal This Episode".
+The episode received an audience of 10.62 million and a 4.7/13 rating/share in the 18-49 demographic, making it the most watched show on Fox that night and the show's highest rating since the twenty-fifth season episode "Steal This Episode."

 Dennis Perkins of The A.V.
 Club gave the episode a "D+" rating, criticizing the unrealistic nature of the episode.
 Perkins said "It would be a lot easier to make the case that The Simpsons still has value if the people behind the show seemed to give a damn.
 But an episode like 'The Man Who Came to Be Dinner' is a product of such slapdash, breezy disregard for what makes The Simpsons The Simpsons that it functions as a dispiriting signpost to the show's hastening irrelevance."

-In contrast, Tony Sokol of Den of Geek gave it 4.5 stars and called it “a singular highlight”.
+In contrast, Tony Sokol of Den of Geek gave it 4.5 stars and called it "a singular highlight."

 Cultural references

+The episode’s title is a reference to the play The Man Who Came to Dinner, later adapted into a 1942 film.

-The spaceship disguised as an amusement park ride is based on an episode of the 1960's sci-fi series The Outer Limits called Second Chance.
+The spaceship disguised as an amusement park ride is based on an episode of the 1960s sci-fi series The Outer Limits called "Second Chance".

 The performance by the Rigel Seven boys’ choir is a homage to the choir sequence in the Steven Spielberg film Empire of the Sun.

-A flashback from the fourth season "Homer's Triple Bypass" shows the young Homer in the chorus.
+A flashback from the fourth season episode "Homer's Triple Bypass" shows the young Homer in the chorus.
 The producers remarked in commentary they did that scene as homage to the same film.